PrincetonUniversity/a100_workshop/README.md

 ## Authorship

-This guide was created by Jonathan Halverson and members of Princeton Research Computing.
+This guide was created by Xuefei Zhang, Jonathan Halverson, and members of Princeton Research Computing.